 Blakes, the world’s first boutique hotel, was still fabulously chic in the Nineties despite having opened in London in 1978.
 In fact, Blakes celebrated its 40th birthday early this year after a sale to new owners and 18 months of nips and tucks supervised by Blakes creator and boutique hotel pioneer, Anouska Hempel, a New Zealand-born designer of Russian heritage who grew up in Sydney.

-After Blakes, Hempel designed more boutique hotels, as well as luxury yachts, exclusion fashion boutiques and rich friends’ homes – and inspire a few American hoteliers who would go on to launch North America’s first boutique hotels.
+After Blakes, Hempel designed more boutique hotels, as well as luxury yachts, exclusive fashion boutiques and rich friends’ homes.
+She would also inspire a few American hoteliers who would go on to launch North America’s first boutique hotels.
 Investment banker Bill Kimpton started his boutique hotel company with the opening of the Clarion Bedford in San Francisco in 1981, and Ian Schrager and Steve Rubell of Studio 54 fame, opened Morgans in New York City in 1984.

 Equally as enticing as staying in a hotel owned by the legendary Studio 54 duo – which for my 20-something self meant a few degrees separation from the likes of David Bowie, Debbie Harry, Andy Warhol, and Bianca Jagger – was checking into a hip new boutique hotel fitted out by French designer Philippe Starck.

 Philippe Starck was already a household name with the design-savvy in Australia in the Nineties.
-He was best known for his Alessi products that had become the cool gifts we gave to cool friends that we’d wished we’d kept for ourselves – like his crazy stove-top kettle and iconic citrus squeezer.
+He was best known for his Alessi products that had become the cool gifts you’d give to your cool friends that you’d wished you’d kept for yourself – such as his futuristic stove-top Hot Bertaa kettle and iconic Juicy Salif citrus squeezer.

 Schrager’s Paramount brief to Starck had been to design a US$100-a-night hotel room in the heart of New York City.
 That must have been the rate for entry level rooms at the Paramount or prices had risen with the hotel’s reputation by the time we stayed, as we recall paying US$170 for a whitewashed shoebox with barely enough room to move around the petite double bed and, on a bitterly cold night in early January, not being able to close a window that had jammed.